Image of several newspaper covers that were part of the illegal press during the occupation.

 The library's secret collection

-During the German occupation 1940-1945, the Royal Danish Library secretly received a large part of the illegal press's printed matter.
+During the German occupation 1940-1945, Royal Danish Library secretly received a large part of the illegal press's printed matter.
 But one evening in 1944, the secret collection was revealed.

 Photograph of the illegal newspaper Danskeren.